class ActiveSupport::MessageEncryptor

 where you don’t want users to be able to determine the value of the payload.

-This can be used in situations similar to the MessageVerifier
+This can be used in situations similar to the MessageVerifier, but

 to you.